Underground-Ops/underground-nexus/README.md

 - Ubuntu MATE Admin Desktop: 1000 (test http://localhost:1000 for access)
 - Ubuntu KDE Security Operation Center Desktop: 2000 (test http://localhost:2000 for access)

-**11.** From inside Portainer there is a *Kali Linux* system titled *Athena0* (access the terminal with Athena0's **>_** icon seen inside of Portainer's menu) - this tool is designed for pentesting and chaos engineering with architectures built by the Underground Nexus Kit before applications are released for production:
+**11.** From inside Portainer there is a *Kali Linux* system titled *Athena0* (access the terminal with Athena0's **>_** icon seen inside of Portainer's menu) - this tool is designed for pentesting and chaos engineering:
 - Tools include: Terraform (`terraform`), Metasploit (`msfconsole`), `nmap` and the Kali Linux `Bleeding Edge` repository for extensive resource access
 - This Athena0 node is designed as a super admin access gateway that can be configured to port 22 for accessing the Underground Nexus remotely (by default ssh is not configured in Athena0 to be accessible - please ensure the Underground Nexus is behind a firewall before configuring ssh access to the Underground Nexus with this node)
 - Both the Underground Nexus root shell and Ubuntu MATE terminal shell are able to send commands to Athena0 using `docker exec Athena0` followed by the desired command (for example, try `docker exec Athena0 terraform -v`)
 - Thanks to Terraform being paired with Metasploit, payloads can be distributed at scale from Athena0 for **Chaos Engineering** and general construction.
+- This resources is valuable for **bug bounty hunting** with the Underground Nexus

-**12.** Terraform comes pre-installed for immediate use from both the Underground Nexus MATE Desktop's terminal and the Athena0 Kali Linux node.
+**12.** Terraform comes pre-installed for immediate use from both the Underground Nexus MATE Desktop's terminal and the Athena0 Kali Linux node:
 - Use Terraform from the MATE Desktop terminal for general use
 - Use Terraform from the Athena0 node for more aggressive use that might require super admin level access and full `root` privileges